core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 More in general, multicast notifications would be beneficial whenever several CoAP clients observe a same target resource at a CoAP server, and can be all notified at once by means of a single response message.
 However, CoAP does not currently define response messages over IP multicast.
 This document fills this gap and provides the following twofold contribution.

-First, it updates {{RFC7252}} and {{RFC7641}}, by defining a method to deliver Observe notifications as CoAP responses addressed to multiple clients, e.g. over IP multicast.
+First, it updates {{RFC7252}} and {{RFC7641}}, by defining a method to deliver Observe notifications as CoAP responses addressed to multiple clients, e.g., over IP multicast.
 In the proposed method, the group of potential observers entrusts the server to manage the Token space for multicast notifications.
 By doing so, the server provides all the observers of a target resource with the same Token value to bind to their own observation.
 That Token value is then used in every multicast notification for the target resource.
 This is achieved by means of an informative unicast response sent by the server to each observer client.

 Second, this document defines how to use Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to protect multicast notifications end-to-end between the server and the observer clients.
 This is also achieved by means of the informative unicast response mentioned above, which additionally includes parameter values used by the server to protect every multicast notification for the target resource by using Group OSCORE.
 This provides a secure binding between each of such notifications and the observation of each of the clients.